withastro/starlight/.changeset/shaggy-games-retire.md

 });
 ```

 Additionally, you can use [custom CSS](https://starlight.astro.build/guides/css-and-tailwind/#custom-css-styles) to control the appearance of the code blocks.
-Here is the previously used CSS variables for the fallback theme:
+Here are the previously used CSS variables for the fallback theme:

 ```css
 :root {